nginxinc/nginx-gateway-fabric/site/content/overview/gateway-api-compatibility.md

       - `Accepted/False/InvalidCertificateRef`
       - `Accepted/False/ProtocolConflict`
       - `Accepted/False/UnsupportedValue`: Custom reason for when a value of a field in a Listener is invalid or not supported.
       - `Accepted/False/GatewayConflict`: Custom reason for when the Gateway is ignored due to a conflicting Gateway.
-NGF only supports a single Gateway.
+NGINX Gateway Fabric only supports a single Gateway.
       - `Programmed/True/Programmed`
       - `Programmed/False/Invalid`
       - `ResolvedRefs/True/ResolvedRefs`